Patricia Fox: Political concerns

-Fox was detained by the Philippine government on 16 April 2018 for questioning regarding her engagement in political activities.
+Arrested at her convent in Quezon City, Fox was detained by the Philippine government on 16 April 2018 for questioning regarding her engagement in political activities, including joining rallies, visiting political prisoners, and criticizing government policies.
 The investigation was initiated after she had joined a fact-finding mission to Mindanao in relation to human rights abuses under martial law.
 She was denounced by Philippine president Rodrigo Duterte.
-Fox left the country in November 2018.
-She currently lives in Melbourne, at the convent of Our Lady of Sion.